fulu35/resume-builder/README.md

 # Resume Builder

 A modern, user-friendly resume builder application built with React.
 Create, customize, and export professional resumes with ease.
+Powered by Google's Gemini AI to help you create more impactful resumes.

 ## 🌟 Features

+- **AI-Powered Content Generation**: Leverage Google's Gemini AI to:
+  - Generate professional summaries
+  - Enhance job descriptions
+  - Suggest relevant skills
+  - Optimize content for ATS systems
 - **Multiple Resume Templates**: Choose from various professional templates
 - **Real-time Preview**: See changes as you make them
 - **Export Options**: Download your resume in PDF and DOCX formats